Ahrefs Introducing a New Ahrefs’ Domain Rating Calculation

 To begin, here is the number of websites in each DR “bucket,” to give you an idea of how many websites you’re going up against in each DR “bucket.”
-Please note that “mammoth websites” such as Google and Facebook are assigned a DR of 100, just to give you a sense of scale.
+Please note that “mammoth websites” such as Google and Facebook have a DR of 100, just to give you a sense of scale.

 DR 80–100: 863 domains

 DR 60–80: 7,610 domains